 When adding the cross members onto your trailer ramp gate the tip is, put the angle iron flat side onto the frame as shown in the picture below.
 Then tack weld the cross member.

-That way you have the maximum surface area for when you come to fully weld on your ramp flooring or deck.
+That way you’ve the maximum surface area for when you come to fully weld on your ramp flooring or deck.

 TIP 6.
 Putting the Utility Trailer Ramp Gate Hinges together

-Assuming you are making your own hinges and not using hinges you have purchased.
+Assuming you’re making your own hinges and not using hinges you’ve purchased.

 Following cutting your piping to length – de burr the ends so they are smooth.
 This will make it easier for the pieces of your hinge to glide past each other and work smoothly first time.